beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 ### Description {.unnumbered .unlisted}

-[ixtt[connect()]] Once you've built a socket descriptor with the `socket()` call, you can `connect()` that socket to a remote server using the well-named `connect()` system call.
+Once you've built a socket descriptor with the `socket()` call, you can `connect()` that socket to a remote server using the well-named `connect()` system call.
 All you need to do is pass it the socket descriptor and the address of the server you're interested in getting to know better.
 (Oh, and the length of the address, which is commonly passed to functions like this.)

 Usually this information comes along as the result of a call to `getaddrinfo()`, but you can fill out your own `struct sockaddr` if you